andrewsnewton/couplespace/app/src/main/java/com/newton/couplespace/screens/health/components/nutrition/meal/README.md

 ## Current Status

-- UI Components: All major UI components have been implemented with Material 3 design
+- ✅ UI Components: Basic UI components have been implemented with Material 3 design
+- ✅ Build Errors: Fixed all build errors in repositories and Room database
+- ✅ FocusRequester: Fixed crash in FoodSearchScreen related to FocusRequester
+- ✅ Animation Performance: Optimized animation delays for better responsiveness
-- Integration: MealEntryDialog and MealLoggerCard are fully integrated with the Health Screen
+- ⚠️ Integration: MealEntryDialog and MealLoggerCard are integrated but not fully functional
-- Animation: Core animations for smooth transitions and feedback are in place
-- Functional Components: Barcode scanning and voice input are implemented
+- ❌ Functional Components: Barcode scanning and voice input are not working yet
-- Data Layer: Repository pattern implemented with mock data and Room database structure
-- ViewModels: MealTrackingViewModel implemented to manage meal tracking state
+- ❌ Nutrition Data: Not connected to a real nutrition API, only using mock data
+- ❌ Custom Food: Cannot add custom food with custom portion sizes and nutrition values
+- ❌ Data Display: Saved meals are not appearing in the Health Screen

-## Next Steps
+## Next Steps - Prioritized

-1. ✅ Integrate MealEntryDialog with NutritionViewModel (completed)
-2. ✅ Replace old MealLoggerCard with EnhancedMealLoggerCard (completed)
+### Phase 1: Core Functionality (Critical)
+1. Fix data persistence and retrieval to show saved meals in the Health Screen
-3. Connect to real nutrition API (USDA FoodData Central or similar)
+2. Connect to real nutrition API (USDA FoodData Central or Nutritionix)
+3. Implement working barcode scanner integration for food lookup
+4. Add voice input functionality for food search
-4. Implement custom food creation functionality
+5. Implement custom food creation with nutrition value input

+### Phase 2: Enhanced Features
+6. Add portion size customization with nutrition value scaling
+7. Implement meal templates and favorites functionality
-5. Add meal insights and analytics features
+8. Add meal insights and analytics features
+9. Create meal planning functionality

+### Phase 3: Polish and Testing
+10. Add loading indicators and error handling throughout the flow
+11. Improve UI/UX with additional animations and transitions
+12. Optimize database queries and API calls for performance
-6. Thoroughly test all components for performance and edge cases
+13. Thoroughly test all components for performance and edge cases
+14. Add comprehensive error recovery mechanisms